Wednesday, October 8, 2014

 I do not want to burden your time, but if you have additional photographs with the liquefaction flooding please let me know.
 Also I would like to know the locations where each was taken.
 I would appreciate help in identifying the photograph locations if you do not mind,

 [Dr CD wanted a lot of "free" work.
-He obviously hadn't scrutinized my 178 quake blog posts & seen that my 20 600 odd quake pics were ordered according to locations & captioned accordingly.
+He obviously hadn't scrutinized my 178 quake blog posts & seen that my 20 600 odd pics were ordered according to locations & captioned accordingly.
 I didn't caption every single pic, as I would've repeated ad nauseum, info already captioned in associated pics.
 Massively time consuming, making it easy for lazy academics & copyright thieves].

 I do appreciate your taking time to take and post the information you have in the past.
 It is of great value for all to see.
 I also appreciate your time to review my request here.